Arizard/less-coffee-hugo/content/posts/export-aggregator/index.md

 Qantas has multiple accounts, each for a different division of their ground teams.
 Simple enough, we could just install it in each account.
 Low complexity.

-> We also want automate it, so that we don't have to have someone performing
+> We also want automate it, so that we don't have someone performing
 > this procedure multiple times per day.

 Okay, a bit more engineering work, but we can do it.